-To register for the Computer science exam (second partial or general), you need to have obtained a basic ICT certification among those accepted, within the fixed deadlines.
+It is possible to register for the Computer science exam (second partial or general) only after obtaining, by the deadlines set, a basic ICT certification among those accepted.

-If such prerequisite has not been achieved within the fixed deadlines, registration for the exam will not be allowed.
+If the prerequisite has not been achieved by the deadlines set, the registration for the exam will not be allowed.